There are two options to choose from.

 *Prior to entry to the PME (post-primary) you must have satisfied the requirements for at least one curricular subject as outlined in the Curricular Subject Requirements.

-Accredited providers of initial teacher education for post-primary teaching
+Accredited programmes of initial teacher education (post-primary)

 - Cork Institute of Technology, Crawford College of Art & Design (incorporated into Munster Technological University)